baselm/capstoneproject/README.md

 ## Capstone Project

+ <a href="https://youtu.be/AwH6drwfuAU">Youtube video</a>
+### Summary of the tasks:
-Step 0:  Inspect the archtecture 00:02:23
+- Step 0:  Inspect the archtecture 00:02:23
-Step 1: Create a Cloud9 IDE 00:05:49
+- Step 1: Create a Cloud9 IDE 00:05:49
-Step 2: Get the Project Assets 00:07:51
+- Step 2: Get the Project Assets 00:07:51
-Step 3: Install a LAMP web server on CLoud9 IDE 00:08:49 Step 4: Create a MySQL RDS database instance 00:13:15 Step 5: Create an Application Load Balancer 00:20:53 Step 6: Importing the data into the RDS database 00:25:18
+- Step 3: Install a LAMP web server on CLoud9 IDE 00:08:49
+- Step 4: Create a MySQL RDS database instance 00:13:15
+- Step 5: Create an Application Load Balancer 00:20:53
+- Step 6: Importing the data into the RDS database 00:25:18

-#Step 0:  Inspect the archtecture
+# Step 0:  Inspect the archtecture
-- check vpc
+- check the example VPC
-- check subnets
+- check the subnets
-- AMI
+- Check the AMI

 # Step 1: Create a Cloud9 IDE